yarozen/jenkins_exporter/README.md

 ## Running in Kubernetes

-The `jenkins_exporter_k8s_manifest.yaml` will deploy everything needed to collect your Jenkins metrics:
+The `jenkins_exporter_k8s_manifest.yaml` will deploy everything needed to collect and display your Jenkins metrics:

 * Jenkins Exporter
   * Deployment